 Regions – Klaipėda, Šalčininkai, Trakai, Vilnius and Visaginas

-The Art of Curiosity: partnerships for Creative Schools is built on the principles and experience gained through Creative Partnerships, the UK’s large-scale education programme focused on finding creative approaches to learning at school.
-The programme engages students, teachers and the wider school community in continuous partnerships with creative professionals from a wide range of arts, culture and science areas.
+The Art of Curiosity was built upon the principles and experience gained through Creative Partnerships, the UK’s large-scale education programme focused on identifying creative approaches to learning in schools.
+The project engaged students, teachers and the wider school community in continuous partnerships with creative professionals from a broad range of artistic, cultural and scientific domains.

-In Lithuania, the programme focuses on critical thinking and problem-solving, in addition to how to expand opportunities for teachers and increase school-to-school collaborations.
-Each participating school develops a unique creative learning project, which responds to a real challenge and active potential of their community.
-The programme’s activities are immersed in everyday classroom practice and are based on the principles of experiential, all-inclusive and creative learning.
+In Lithuania, the project introduced innovative teaching approaches while increasing school-to-school collaborations.
+Each participating school developed a unique creative learning project that responded to a real challenge and harnessed the active potential of the school community.
+The activities were immersed in daily classroom practice, and were premised on the principles of experiential, all-inclusive and creative learning.

-- more than 3000 students have increased their critical thinking and problem-solving skills by working intensively with the project team and their teachers
+- more than 1,500 students increasing their critical thinking and problem-solving skills by working intensively with the creative practitioners and their teachers;

-- around 2000 teachers have gained professional development and workplace opportunities by engaging in the Teachers’ club at schools
+- around 835 teachers benefitting from professional development opportunities by engaging in Teachers’ Clubs within schools; and

-- 50 creative practitioners have been trained to deliver educational workshops to students and teachers on 21 century skills.
+- 110 creative practitioners were trained to deliver educational workshops to students and teachers on 21st century skills.